 Yet we stopped the flow as soon as possible because my supervisors, colleagues, and I didn’t seem to know the direction of the blood flow back then: out of the placenta into the baby where it belongs, and I guess we believed the baby would be drained of its own blood if we didn’t cut the cord immediately.

-I’m 46 years old and graduated from med school in TK.
+I’m 46 years old and graduated from medical school more than twenty years ago.
 So many things we did then were not rooted in science, common sense, or best practices.

 I was traumatized by this toxicity and fear and I carried that trauma through to my own pregnancy and deliveries.